DY-18/Project-2018---Programming-and-Scripting/README.md

 # Project-2018 Programming-and-Scripting

 This project is to be submitted for the module of Programming and Scripting GMIT  Higher Diploma in Data Analytics 2018.
+The project plan can be found [here](https://github.com/DY-18/Project-2018---Programming-and-Scripting/blob/master/Project%20Plan.md).

 ## 1. Introduction - Research into Fisher's Iris dataset ##